 For thymic carcinomas, there are little data regarding second-line systemic therapy.
-Second-line systemic therapy for thymic carcinomas includes sunitinib, pemetrexed, everolimus, paclitaxel, octreotide (LAR) with or without prednisone, gemcitabine with or without capecitabine, 5-FU, etoposide, ifosfamide, and pembrolizumab (see Principles of Systemic Therapy for Thymic Malignancies in the algorithm).7,136,137,163 For thymic carcinomas, response rates for subsequent systemic therapy range from 4% to 21%.
-However, panel members voted that these second-line agents are not very efficacious for thymic carcinomas (see the NCCN Guidelines with Evidence BlocksTM for Thymomas and Thymic Carcinomas, available at www.NCCN.org).
+136 Second-line systemic therapy for thymic carcinomas includes sunitinib, pemetrexed, everolimus, paclitaxel, octreotide (LAR) with or without prednisone, gemcitabine with or without capecitabine, 5-FU, etoposide, ifosfamide, and pembrolizumab (see Principles of Systemic Therapy for Thymic Malignancies in the algorithm).^{7,136,137,163} For thymic carcinomas, response rates for subsequent systemic therapy range from 4% to 21%.
+However, panel members voted that these second-line agents are not very efficacious for thymic carcinomas (see the NCCN Guidelines with Evidence Blocks[TM] for Thymomas and Thymic Carcinomas, available at www.NCCN.org).
 Sunitinib is recommended for patients with c-Kit mutations; however, these mutations are rare in thymic carcinomas (<10%).85,137,157,188-194 Patients with thymomas do not have c-Kit mutations.
-S-1 (an oral fluorouracil) appears to be active in patients with thymic carcinomas.
+165 S-1 (an oral fluorouracil) appears to be active in patients with thymic carcinomas.
+195,196 pembrolizumab, which is a higher adverse rate than seen in patients with other malignancies who receive pembrolizumab.
+164,197 For the 2019 update (Version 1), the NCCN Panel now recommends pembrolizumab (category 2A) as second-line systemic therapy for patients with thymic carcinomas based on the clinical data.
+164,197 For the 2019 update (Version 1), the NCCN Panel clarified that capecitabine may be added to gemcitabine based on clinical trial data.
+154,161 There were 3 partial responses in 8 patients with thymic carcinomas receiving gemcitabine/capecitabine.

 Pembrolizumab is active (response rate, 22.5% [95% CI, 10.8%-38.5%]) as second-line therapy in patients with thymic carcinomas but is associated with a high rate of severe immune-related adverse events (15%).
-For example, grade 3 to 4 myocarditis has been reported in 5% to 9% of patients with thymic carcinomas receiving pembrolizumab, which is a higher adverse rate than seen in patients with other malignancies who receive pembrolizumab.
-For the 2019 update (Version 1), the NCCN Panel now recommends pembrolizumab (category 2A) as second-line systemic therapy for patients with thymic carcinomas based on the clinical data.
-For the 2019 update (Version 1), the NCCN Panel clarified that capecitabine may be added to gemcitabine based on clinical trial data.
-There were 3 partial responses in 8 patients with thymic carcinomas receiving gemcitabine.
+197 For example, grade 3 to 4 myocarditis has been reported in 5% to 9% of patients with thymic carcinomas receiving